kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 kedro new --starter=spaceflights
 ```

-Feel free to name your project as you like, but this guide will assume the project is named **Kedro Experiment Tracking Tutorial**.
+Feel free to name your project as you like, but this guide assumes the project is named **Kedro Experiment Tracking Tutorial**.

 ### Install the dependencies for the project